 Consumer Protection Act is welfare legislation enacted by the govt. of India to empower the consumers of assorted goods and services against arbitrary practices of vendors.
-It aims to supply rights and benefits to consumers of fine faith and provides them with appropriate machinery for redressal of their grievances. the varied provisions of the buyer Protection Act that aims to attain the above objectives are analysed during this article.
+It aims to supply rights and benefits to consumers of fine faith and provides them with appropriate machinery for the redressal of their grievances. the varied provisions of the buyer Protection Act that aims to attain the above objectives are analyzed in this article.

 Rights Of Consumers Under The Act:

 - To be told of the standard, quantity, potency, purity, standard, and price of products and services.

 - And be assured of access to a range of products or services at competitive prices.